AMOS-2015/amos-ss15-proj2/server/README.md

 This repo contains the server used by the CroudTrip android application.

+## PostgreSQL setup

+Before running the server make sure to update the username and password of the db connector which is defined in `configuration.yml` under `database`.

 ## Running locally

 To run the server locally copy the `configuration.yml.template` file to `configuration.yml`